Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Abstract

 \section{Abstract}

 Transformer has achieved satisfactory results in the field of hyperspectral image (HSI) classification.
-However, existing Transformer models face two key challenges when dealing with HSI scenes characterized by diverse land cover types and rich spectral information: (1) fixed receptive field representation overlooks effective contextual information; (2) redundant self-attention feature representation.
-To address these limitations, we propose a novel Selective Transformer (SFormer) for HSI classification.
-The SFormer is designed to dynamically select receptive fields for capturing both spatial and spectral contextual information, while mitigating the impact of redundant data by prioritizing the most relevant features.
-This enables a highly accurate classification of the land covers of the HSI.
-Specifically, a Kernel Selective Transformer Block (KSTB) is first utilized to dynamically select an appropriate receptive field range to effectively extract spatial-spectral features.
-Furthermore, to capture the most crucial tokens, a Token Selective Transformer Block (TSTB) is introduced, which selects the most relevant tokens based on the ranking of attention scores for each query.
-Extensive experiments on four benchmark HSI datasets demonstrate that the proposed SFormer outperforms the state-of-the-art HSI classification models.
-The codes will be released.
+However, existing Transformer models face two key challenges when dealing with HSI scenes characterized by diverse land cover types and rich spectral information: (1) A fixed receptive field overlooks the effective contextual scales required by various HSI objects; (2) invalid self-attention features in context fusion affect model performance.
+To address these limitations, we propose a novel Dual Selective Fusion Transformer Network (DSFormer) for HSI classification.
+DSFormer achieves joint spatial and spectral contextual modeling by flexibly selecting and fusing features across different receptive fields, effectively reducing unnecessary information interference by focusing on the most relevant spatial-spectral tokens.
+Specifically, we design a Kernel Selective Fusion Transformer Block (KSFTB) to learn an optimal receptive field by adaptively fusing spatial and spectral features across different scales, enhancing the model’s ability to accurately identify diverse HSI objects.
+Additionally, we introduce a Token Selective Fusion Transformer Block (TSFTB), which strategically selects and combines essential tokens during the spatial-spectral self-attention fusion process to capture the most crucial contexts.
+Extensive experiments conducted on four benchmark HSI datasets demonstrate that the proposed DSFormer significantly improves land cover classification accuracy, outperforming existing state-of-the-art methods.
+Specifically, DSFormer achieves overall accuracies of 96.59\%, 97.66\%, 95.17\%, and 94.59\% in the Pavia University, Houston, Indian Pines, and Whu-HongHu datasets, respectively, reflecting improvements of 3.19\%, 1.14\%, 0.91\%, and 2.80\% over the previous model.
+The code will be available online at https://github.com/YichuXu/DSFormer.